-- Complete control over branding with fully customizable themes, pages, layouts, and applications.
+- Complete control over branding with fully customisable themes, pages, layouts, and applications.
 Liferay DXP allows developers to create site themes that impact the look and feel of all pages and applications.
-Content pages in Liferay DXP allow marketers to use prebuilt fragments to customize their pages without coding and mirror a desired corporate look and feel.
+Content pages in Liferay DXP allow marketers to use prebuilt fragments to customise their pages without coding and mirror a desired corporate look and feel.

 - Extensive social and collaboration tools including blogs, wikis, message boards and forums, contacts, and calendars.
 All modules are seamlessly integrated, featuring tagging, ratings, common metadata, mentions, RSS capabilities, and social bookmarking.

 - A robust and fine-grained permissioning model that makes it easy for administrators to delegate access to individual users or groups of users and to restrict access to sensitive data, regardless of access method.

 - Support for federated SSO using SAML 2.0 or OpenID Connect and certification with popular SSO systems such as OpenAM, Siteminder, CAS, Shibboleth, Kerberos, and others.
 With Liferay DXP's extensible authentication pipeline, virtually any SSO configuration and vendor can be supported.

 Furthermore, every feature we create revolves around providing greater integration and interoperability with other systems.
 Liferay DXP allows Liferay web services to be exposed in a number of formats including SOAP, JSON, XML, REST, and GraphQL.
 This long-standing focus on integration and interoperability, combined with our powerful features, are why we believe Gartner has scored us as the highest ranked offering for B2B and B2E use cases in the 2020 Critical Capabilities for Digital Experience Platforms.